algesten/xq/README.md

 * **p.forEach/each(fx)** attached `fx` to receive values.
 If the value is an array, it will invoke `fx` one by one.
 I.e. `[a0,a1,a2]` will invoke `fx(a0)`, `fx(a1)`, `fx(a2)`
+* **p.singly/oneByOne(fx)** serialized version of `forEach`.
+Each value in the array is fed to the function only when the last value is finished.
+This mainly makes a difference for deferreds.
 * **p.spread(fx)** attaches `fx` to receive values.
 If the value is an array, the array will be destructured to arguments in `fx`.
 I.e. `[a0,a1,a2]` will invoke `fx(a0, a1, a2)`.
 Non-array